tianyingw/tianyingw.github.io/aboutme.md

 title: About me
 ---

-I'm Tianying Wang, a PhD student from [Department of Statistics](https://www.stat.tamu.edu), Texas A&M University.
-I'm also the current President of Statistics Graduate Student Association in Texas A&M University.
-Here are some information about me:

 - Education:
    - PhD candidate (2014-2018), Department of Statistics, Texas A&M University
        - Advisors: [Dr. Raymond Carroll](https://www.stat.tamu.edu/~carroll/) and [Dr. Irina Gaynanova](https://irinagain.github.io/)